-The first thing I noticed about going from community college to Upenn was being surrounded by really high quality students.
+The first thing I noticed about going from community college to Upenn was being surrounded by much more serious students.
 Most students were just as motivated as I was to learn and succeed academically.
 Can you ask for a better environment to transfer into?

-This is a pretty big shift going from a community college classroom environment where not all students were as motivated to learn.
-Some of them would be distracting (except for the honors classes at community college which I highly recommend because you are surrounded by students who are at least motivated to do well).
-I have to admit.
-It was nice at first because everyone is motivated, but it can also be difficult.
-The students were more competitive so you have to be ready to bring your “A” game (as you’ll see below).
+This is a pretty big shift going from a community college classroom environment.
+In community college, not all students were as motivated to learn.
+Some of them would be distracting (except for the honors classes at community college which I highly recommend because you are surrounded by students who are at least motivated to do well), I have to admit.
+It was a nice change at first because everyone is motivated, but it can also be difficult.
+The students at UPenn were much more competitive so you have to be ready to bring your “A” game (as you’ll see below).
 The competitive environment from community college to Upenn will definitely put you in a more conducive environment to take advantage of that high-quality education at hand.
 You’ll learn more in your field of study because you’re driven to study harder and create more meaningful relationships with other students who you do work with.

 2. Your 95/100 can be graded as a “C” (for curved)

-Like I said, higher quality students means high-level competition.
-That means, you should be ready for grading curves, especially as a Upenn Wharton transfer student.
+Like I said, higher quality students means higher-level competition.
+That means you should be ready for grading curves, especially as a Upenn Wharton transfer student.
 Let me explain a little bit further…

-At most community colleges or tier 3 colleges, your grade is based soley on you doing the work and handing everything in on time.
+At most community colleges or tier 3 colleges, your grade is based soley on you how you do the work and if you hand everything in on time.
 That’s it.
 It’s simple.
 If you get a 95 on a community college exam, it’s an “A” letter grade regardless of what others in the class score on the exam.
 However, going from community college to Upenn (specifically at The Wharton School of Business), your grades are no longer based on your sole performance.
 They are based on the performance of everyone in the class!
 (I had to adjust to the fact that my grades were based on the performance of other Ivy League students in the class).